 Contributory negligence is a so-called “affirmative defense” which a defendant may plead in his answer to a lawsuit.
 It acts as a complete bar to recovery when the plaintiff, by his or her own actions or omissions, contributed to his or her injuries.
 Even if a jury finds the defendant 99% at fault and the plaintiff only 1% at fault, contributory negligence would prevent the plaintiff from recovering any personal injury compensation.
 The burden, however, is on the defendant to prove that the plaintiff was, in fact, contributorily negligent.

-Over the years, the North Carolina courts have eased the harshness of the contributory negligence rule.
+North Carolina is one of just four states that maintain the archaic statute of contributory negligence.
+Over the years, the have eased the harshness of the rule, but it remains a hurdle for personal injury claimants.
 There are a number of exceptions available to personal injury claimants.
 For instance, if the defendant was grossly negligent, the plaintiff’s simple contributory negligence will not act as a bar.
 Contributory negligence is also not a bar to intentional torts.
 Most importantly, there is an exception available called the “Last Clear Chance Rule.”
 This rule can sometimes act as a safe-haven for a plaintiff otherwise likely to lose because of the contributory negligence rule.

 Personal Injury Representation in North Carolina